 Both Oracle vs Google are popular choices in the market; let us discuss some of the major Differences Between Oracle vs Google:

-- Oracle Database is a multi-model database management system and it is highly used RDBMS to build enterprise applications whereas Google is automatically scaling NoSQL Database as a Service (DBaaS) on the Google Cloud Platform.
+- Oracle Database is a multi-model database management system and it is highly used RDBMS to build enterprise applications whereas Google is automatically scaling NoSQL Database as a Service (DBaaS) on Google Cloud Platform.

-- Oracle BI business suite specially built and designed to provide industry’s first integrated service and also end-to-end Enterprise Performance Management System to the users.
+- Oracle BI business suite specially built and designed to provide the industry’s first integrated service and also end-to-end Enterprise Performance Management System to the users.
 Whereas Google’s Analytical tool is a software tool, it allows summarizing the data on high-level dashboards panels by enabling a user to generate various kinds of types of reports.

-- In Oracle, the replication methods (i.e., a method to ensure for redundantly storing data on multiple nodes) is achieved by Master-master replication and Master-slave replication.
+- In Oracle, the replication methods (i.e., a method to ensure for redundantly storing data on multiple nodes) are achieved by Master-master replication and Master-slave replication.
 In the Google Cloud Datastore, the replication method is achieved by Multi-Master replication using Paxos.

 - In Oracle, the Partitioning methods (i.e., Methods for storing different data on different nodes) is achieved by horizontal partitioning.
 Whereas in Google Cloud Datastore, the Partitioning method is achieved by Sharding process.
-In Oracle database, optional Oracle Partitioning is also available.
+In the Oracle database, optional Oracle Partitioning is also available.

 - Google Cloud Datastore offers some API for user-defined Map/Reduce methods, whereas Map Reduce is not supported in the Oracle database.

-- The Server-side scripting can be achieved for Oracle database by using PL/SQL programming language.
+- The Server-side scripting can be achieved for the Oracle database by using PL/SQL programming language.
 Whereas the same can be achieved for the Google cloud is by using Google App Engine.

 Oracle vs Google Comparison Table